sr4001/simplemindedrobot/content/blog/harnessing-ai-tame-knowledge-chaos-agile-teams/index.md

 Introducing AI tools can significantly change how teams work.
 Some team members may resist these changes, either due to skepticism about AI's capabilities or concerns about job security.

-**Current State**: Organizations are focusing on change management strategies, including comprehensive training programs and gradual rollouts.
+**Current State**: Organizations are focusing on change management strategies, including comprehensive training programs and gradual roll outs.
 Some AI tools now include user-friendly interfaces and "explainable AI" features to increase transparency and build trust.

 ### 4. Overreliance on AI